-Minimum Investment Amount: Rs.
-25 Lakhs or any amount not less than the statutory minimum as may be specified by the SEBI from time to time.
+Minimum Investment Amount: Minimum investment amount for this scheme would be at discretion of the portfolio manager but it shall not be less than Rs.
+25 Lakhs or any other statutory minimum investment amount as may be specified by the SEBI from time to time.